In this tutorial, you will learn:-

 If yes, go higher to find the best possible description.
 If not, go down a level until the description fits.
 Read these descriptors for both writing and speaking (https://takeielts.britishcouncil.org/) and judge yourself in their terms.
 How far do you need to go before reaching your targets?

-However, on the whole, an overall minimum score of 6.0 is common, even accounting for many that insist on "at least a 6.5 in reading and writing", for example.
+On the whole, an overall minimum score of 6.0 is common, even accounting for many that insist on "at least a 6.5 in reading and writing", for example.
+So a score of 6.5 might be seen as a 'good score' for further study.

-The lowest overall band score for college entry at levels no higher than undergraduate is 5.5 in some institutions in the USA, Canada, the UK and both Australia and New Zealand.
+The lowest overall band score for college entry at levels no higher than undergraduate is 5.5 for IELTS academic in some institutions in the USA, Canada, the UK and both Australia and New Zealand.

 The same applies to a large extent to those taking IELTS, either academic or general training, as support to obtain a work visa or to take up permanent residence.
 Depending on the country and your profession, requirements vary, the lowest being a 4.0 average which is classified as a "limited" user.